rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

 ---
 layout: post
 title: "Git merge"
 excerpt: "This is how the cool kids are merging.
-Takes a bit of work, but you'll love it."
+It needs to be setup, but you'll love it."
 shorturl: "https://goo.gl/"
 modified:
 tags: []